-There are we task methods of recording votces recording preserve the varying voltage of the sound and music - analog and digital.
-It analog signal produced by a microphone, but of the rea, digital recording is the more accurate in addition, a certain amount of electrical noise or hiss always enters the recording process.
-Digital recording is insensitive to this noise, whereas analog recording requipe noise reduction systems
+There are we task methods of recording votces are ofting preserve the varying voltage of the sound and music - analog and digital.
+It analog signal produced by a microphone, but of the evo. recording the recording medium votics continuously digital recording is the more accurate in addition, a in a way that is similar to or analogous to the incorning certain amount of electrical noise or loss atways errors signal.
+In digital recording, the signal is sampled the recording process Digital recording is insensuate to this poise, whereas unaling recording requires noise reduction systems as the sound eigner white.